AntonioMrtz/SpotifyElectron/docs/Architecture.md

 The app has two different architectures.
 These architectures only differ on song store, managment, serving and playing. `BLOB` architecture is recommended for both testing and production and only requires a MongoDB database instance.

-`STREAMING_SERVERLESS` architecture is also provided, it requires a serverless function to manage song resources and streaming.
+`SERVERLESS` architecture is also provided, it requires a serverless function to manage song resources and streaming.
 This architecture uses AWS Lambda for serverless function, S3 Bucket for storing songs and Cloudfront for streaming songs into the client using a URL.

 ## BLOB